Mumu Fresh D.C.’s Hip-Hop Royalty Speaks With La Doodlebug

 DCL: The thing I love about your music and something I feel people should really understand is that your style is a marriage of so many different genres.
 It’s almost like you go to church, but it’s not gospel.

 Mumu: LOL.
 Before I decided I was going to be independent no matter what, I tried to go about music the industry way by making popular or radio-friendly songs, and I was dying.
-I felt like, I’d rather do anything than do this.
-I felt like I was auctioning off my child, that’s how it felt.
+I felt like, I’d rather do anything than do this. feeling like I was auctioning off my child, that’s how it felt.
 I was like, I’d rather not do music if I have to do it like this.

 DCL: How do you feel about the state of women in hip hop?